 Functional Component Actions Processes vouchers, timesheets, and paystubs.
 Monitors and approves disaster recovery-related costs (i.e., lodging, and rental vehicles).
 Einana Provides overall fiscal guidance, training, and issues purchasing cards to staff and secures advances when necessary.
 Finance Provides financial and cost analysis information as requested.
-Monitors and approves disaster recovery-related c (i.e., lodging, and rental vehicles).
-Provides overall fiscal guidance, training, and iss purchasing cards to staff and secures advances w necessary.
-Provides financial and cost analysis information requested.
-Tracks and coordinates payment for recovery supplies services.
+Tracks and coordinates payment for recovery supplies and services.
 Ensures that all recovery documentation is prepared, stored appropriately, and completed on time.